rmattila/text2orthic/README.md

 ## Features
 - Transcribe English words and sentences into Orthic shorthand
-- Render translations using a collection of glyphs created by [Hugh L. Callendar and Jeremy W. Sherman](https://orthic.shorthand.fun/manual#the-cursive-alphabet)
+- Render transcriptions using a [collection of glyphs](https://orthic.shorthand.fun/manual#the-cursive-alphabet) created by [Hugh L. Callendar](https://en.wikipedia.org/wiki/Hugh_Longbourne_Callendar) and [Jeremy W. Sherman](https://jeremywsherman.com/)
 - Easily expandable glyph set to add abbreviations, compounds, and other linguistic elements by simply adding corresponding PNGs to the resources folder

 ## Usage